 The who, what, when, why and how of Big Data analytics.

 “Big Data”.
 With more than 300 million search results to choose from when you Google those two simple words, that makes them more than ten times as popular as Dunkin’ Donuts.
 According to Google’s standards, that is.
-But what do those two words, that turn up nearly ten times as many results as the Empire State Building, almost twice as many results as Barack Obama and even exceed Michael Jackson (only just), actually mean?
+But what do those two words, which turn up nearly ten times as many results as the Empire State Building, almost twice as many results as Barack Obama and even exceed Michael Jackson (only just), actually mean?
 This article will give you everything you need to know, from basic definitions and explanations about how to use Big Data to details of who uses it, what exactly it’s capable of, the most common mistakes associated with using it – and more.

 Think you’re pretty well brushed up on Big Data?
-Read on and see if you can tell the difference between myth and truth, and discover some impressive statistics around exactly what Big Data has done, can do, and will provide you in the future.
+Read on and see if you can tell the difference between myth and truth, and discover some impressive statistics around exactly what Big Data has done, can do and will provide you in the future.

-CHAPTER 1 – FIRST THINGS FIRST: What is Big Data and how is it used?
+Chapter 1 - First things first, what is Big Data and how is it used?

 In its simplest definition, Big Data collates vast amounts of information from numerous sources, before analyzing a portion of the information collected to make educated predictions on future outcomes.

-This allows businesses and organizations to use information provided by various digital sources to influence future decisions.
+This allows businesses and organizations to use the information provided by various digital sources to influence future decisions.
 This form of predictive analytics works due to the high volume of data being collected.
 Though only a percentage of what is collected is actually used to help form these decisions, the sheer volume of data that amounts to is sufficient, and smart enough, to make profitable, efficient, beneficial decisions in a variety of industries and environments.

 Did you know: 2.4 quintillion bytes of data are generated every day